jsoni2/CS4220/Week08/examples/lab2.md

 - fact type should be in uppercase bold
 - fact number should be surrounded by ()
 - fact should be indented with a -
-* make when there is no fact present that random text is not displaying.
+* make sure when there is no fact present that random text is not displaying.
+(Eg. () or -- )

 Example:
 MATH (4)